How Contactless Payments work

 Kiwis are the highest users of contactless technology and almost 75% of Kiwis say they find it convenient and fast.

-- Contact your merchant bank and let them know you want to accept contactless payments
+You can get setup by simply contacting your merchant bank and letting them know you want to accept contactless payments.

 Contactless transactions typically use NFC (near field communication).
 This technology allows a terminal and a contactless card, tag or smartphone to ‘talk’ to each other over a short distance.
 There’s no need to swipe or insert cards.
 It works like this:

-Seven good reasons customers and retailers should trust contactless:
+Six reasons customers and retailers can trust contactless:

 - Contactless cards never leave a customer’s hand: